List of the Ogiso

-Of their number in the 31 list Ogiso, the first three are related by blood to Oduduwa.
 The next twenty anteceding Ogisos starting with Akhuankhuan were not chosen based on consanguinity (blood relationship) but on personal abilities.
 Eventually however, the dynastic transmission model seem to have been restored again for the reign of the last eight members.
 Common to most of the lists are the first three rulers, starting with Obagodo (the pioneer), Ere (the second and most revered) and Orire (the third ruler).
 Udo is believed by a segment of the Edo population to have been the first capital of the land and that Igodo first descended from the sky and governed Udo for twenty five years before moving to Benin, while others yet believe the original site of Igodo's palace was situated in Ugbekun.

 The Ogiso were assisted by a group of seven nobles called the Uzama.
 During the reign of Ogisos, Edo lands were called 'Igodomigodo' and they had administrative centers or capitals Udo, Ugbekun, and later on Ore-Edo now Benin City.
 Many observers have described the system of government in Igodomigodo as one best described as a Supra-chiefdom or Complex chiefdom, and the line of rulers were not an actual dynasty in the real sense.

 Community autonomy was given to each community by the Ogiso during their reign.